JoostFWMaas/AdsorPy/README.md

 recommended to run `adsorpy.molecule_lib` directly from command line to define the molecule orientation, then store the new molecule string for repeated use.

+Run the `adsorpy.run_simulation.run_simulation()` function with the molecule footprints generated in the previous step.
+Output can be printed to stdout, plotted, and saved.

 User friendliness will be updated at a later stage, allowing the user to define simulation modes, surfaces, and molecules more easily.